Science!

 Trillion?

-Furthermore, the 37 trillion cells are organized into tissues and organs, each serving specific purposes that contribute to the body’s overall functioning.
-These tissues can be broadly categorized into four primary types: epithelial, connective, muscle, and nervous tissues.
-Each category of tissue consists of specialized cells that work together to perform particular functions, such as protecting the body, providing support, facilitating movement, and transmitting signals.
+All these 37 trillion cells are organized into tissues and organs, each with its own role in keeping our bodies running smoothly.
+Tissues are generally grouped into four main types: epithelial, connective, muscle, and nervous tissues.
+Each type is made up of specialized cells that work together to do specific jobs, like protecting our bodies, providing support, enabling movement, and sending signals.

 Floating Away